Gayatri018/AI4TB/README.md

-# AI for TB Diagnosis using Chest X-rays
+# AI for TB Detection using Chest X-rays

 ## Overview